petesouth/flapperbird/README.md

 I use Android Studio and run this on the phone emulators once the expo page is up.

 This app is run on expo not play store.  but it is native.

+Once expo is running use the "Run on Android Device"  and it'll push the game to your phone.

+You can also isntall the expo-client in app store and use the CRC code to run it on an actual phone with live updates.